Here's how you can help support Charlotte's Boys to Men Foundation

 The Boys to Men Foundation meets weekly.

-“Some of the boys grew up in different shelters and different environments so it's really how do you cope with being angry and hope do you cope with that sense of abandonment, so we talk about that and we talk about respect," Fowler said.
+“Some of the boys grew up in different shelters and different environments, so it's really how do you cope with being angry and how do you cope with that sense of abandonment, so we talk about that, and we talk about respect," Fowler said.

 Fowler said a summer partnership with Hendrick Automotive allows them to shadow employees to see what it's like to be in a job setting.